 Corporate bonds: Strictly speaking, corporate bonds are those issued by companies.
 Generally, however, the term is used to cover all bonds other than those issued by governments in their own currencies.
-Therefore the 'credit' sector, as it is often known, includes issues by companies, supranational organisations and government agencies.
+Therefore the "credit" sector, as it is often known, includes issues by companies, supranational organizations and government agencies.
 The key feature that distinguishes corporate bonds from government bonds is the risk of default - see credit risk.
-Correlation: A measure of the degree to which the price trends of various investment categories or instruments move in the same direction.
+Correlation: A measure of the degree to which the price trends of various investment categories or instruments move

-Derivatives: Investments whose value is linked to another investment, or to the performance of a stock exchange or to some other variable factor, such as interest rates.
+Derivatives: Investments whose value is linked to another investment, to the performance of a stock exchange or to some other variable factor, such as interest rates.

-Distribution: Payment of an investment fund to distribute the income generated to its unit holders.
+Distribution: Payment by an investment fund to distribute the income generated to its unit holders.